Auxilo Finserve Private Limited (Auxilo) is a private limited company which

 to extend or continue the term of appointment of the independent director.

-AUXILO FINSERVE PRIVATE LIMITED (Auxilo /Company) being a Non-deposit taking Non-Banking Financial Company (Category II) registered with Reserve Bank of India having customer interface is required to formulate its Internal guidelines on Corporate Governance.
+AUXILO FINSERVE PRIVATE LIMITED (Auxilo /Company) being a Non-deposit taking Non-Banking Financial Company registered with Reserve Bank of India having customer interface is required to formulate its Internal guidelines on Corporate Governance.

 The Company’s philosophy about Corporate Governance is all about adherence to the applicable laws, rules and regulations, adherence to the ethical standards for effective management of the Company’s business and discharging the social responsibility.
 The Company recognises its role as a corporate citizen and endeavours to adopt good practices and standards of corporate governance through transparency in business ethics, accountability to its customers, government and others.